marcelmbn/ORCAbasissets/README.md

 # ORCAbasissets

-Python script to read in a basis set file in ORCA input format and output it in the appropriate C++ format.
+Python script to read in a basis set file in ORCA input format and output it in the desired format.